kevonc/kevoncheung.com/content/articles/20210418-social-media-fear.md

 I found my spot to be helpful on the Internet.

-Since I published the Building in Public Definitive Guide, I've been helping builders get over their fear to speak and share publicly on the Internet.
+Since I published <a href="https://publiclab.co/building-in-public">the Building in Public Definitive Guide</a>, I've been helping builders get over their fear to speak and share publicly on the Internet.

 I'm able to help because I've trained up myself emotionally over the years.